LizzieeLovett/befriend-a-bear/README.md

 Logo and Question Response Feedback buttons - **"Cabin Sketch"**:
 ![Cabin Sketch](assets/images/readme-images/cabin-sketch.png)

-The handwritten and rustic feel of this font perfectly reinforcing the game setting.
+The handwritten and rustic feel of this font perfectly reinforces the game setting.
 Even the name of the font itself is fitting for a game set in the forest.
 The font weight of 700 really helped the title stand out and the feedback on the question responses to be easily receieved.

 All other text - **"Pangolin"**:
 ![Pangolin](assets/images/readme-images/pangolin.png)